Mappboy/learning_comp_skills_the_cam_way/week_two_intro_to_programming.md

 - <https://www.freecodecamp.org/>
 - <https://www.codecademy.com/>

-_ This is not a complete list or in anyway an endorsement of any of these courses.
-Probably best to just Google it yourself.
-Like everything. _
+_This is not a complete list or in anyway an endorsement of any of these courses.
+Probably best to just Google it yourself, like everything else._

 ## Useful links
 - <https://en.wikibooks.org/wiki/Introduction_to_Programming>